WJZY: Building a newsroom

-WJZY's local news service debuted on January 1, 2014, with the premiere of a nightly hour-long 10 p.m. newscast titled MyFox Carolinas Primetime.
+WJZY's local news service debuted on-air on January 1, 2014, with the premiere of a nightly hour-long 10 p.m. newscast titled MyFox Carolinas Primetime.
 The newscast adopted an alternative format designed to target younger viewers, with the anchor roaming the newsroom; it bore characteristics of the Chasing New Jersey program aired by Fox-owned WWOR-TV in Secaucus, New Jersey, but was more conventional.
 Jack Abernethy, the head of Fox Television Stations, felt that "when you're not being held by an existing show, it's much easier to do things differently".
 WJZY also operated five bureaus in Charlotte's outer suburbs staffed by reporters living in those communities to bolster its regional emphasis.

-WJZY expanded its news operation on June 30, 2014, with the introduction of the hour-long evening newscast MyFox Carolinas Live, followed by the August 25 introduction of the station's morning show, Good Day Carolinas, described as having "more of a sofa-and-coffee-table production" than its competitors.
-Despite having the highly-viewed Fox primetime lineup as its lead-in, the station continued to lose viewers at 10 p.m. to WAXN and WCCB, while the station's morning news was in fifth place among Charlotte stations and airings of The People's Court on sister station WMYT had slightly better ratings than WJZY's 6 p.m. news.
+WJZY expanded its news operation in late June with the introduction of a 6 p.m. newscast, followed by the August 25 introduction of the station's morning show, Good Day Carolinas, which Mark Washburn of The Charlotte Observer described as being "more of a sofa-and-coffee-table production" than its competitors.
+Despite having the highly viewed Fox primetime lineup as its lead-in, the station continued to lose viewers at 10 p.m. to WAXN and WCCB, while the station's morning news was in fifth place among Charlotte stations.
 The newsroom had high turnover among its staff.
-By June 2015, WJZY had begun shifting back towards a traditional format; Mark Washburn of The Charlotte Observer, who noted that viewers were turned away by the station's initial newscasts of "amateurish quality", found the station had "retreated to the formula it once mocked: chasing fire trucks and standard urban crime".
-On December 21, 2021, the station announced it would change its news brand to Queen City News (with the slogan "Carolinas' Own"), which took effect on January 10, 2022.
+By June 2015, WJZY had begun shifting back towards a traditional format; Washburn, who noted that viewers were turned away by the station's initial newscasts of "amateurish quality", found the station had "retreated to the formula it once mocked: chasing fire trucks and illustrating the police scanner".
+On December 21, 2021, the station announced it would change its news brand to Queen City News, which took effect in January 2022.
 The move came after Nexstar concluded that WJZY had no real brand, with viewers often confusing it with Fox News Channel.
-By September 2023, WCCB still had higher ratings in total households and among viewers aged 25–54 than WJZY at 10 p.m., though the station had expanded its local output to 11 1/2 hours a day on weekdays.
+By September 2023, WCCB still had higher ratings in total households and among viewers aged 25–54 than WJZY at 10 p.m., though WJZY had expanded its local output to 11 1/2 hours a day on weekdays.

 Nick Kosir worked for WJZY for seven years as the morning meteorologist.
 He was best known for humorous Instagram photos and later for dance videos.
 He had over 2 million followers on social media when he announced in April 2021 that he was leaving WJZY and moving to Fox Weather.